jbrache/vertex-ai-things/MLOps/Training/psc-i-terraform/README.md

 * [Create a pipeline run with Private Service Connect interfaces](https://cloud.google.com/vertex-ai/docs/pipelines/configure-private-service-connect)

 > [!NOTE]
-> **Note:** Upon the initial run, Vertex AI Pipelines training may take up to 15 minutes to complete after the last cell has been executed.
+> **Note:** Upon the initial run, Vertex AI Training jobs may take up to 15 minutes to complete after the last cell has been executed.
 Its status can be monitored by navigating to the following:
 >
 > Vertex AI → Training → Custom jobs - [Cloud Console Link](https://console.cloud.google.com/vertex-ai/training/custom-jobs)